 Poble Sec: for culture appreciation

-Butting up against Montjuïc and partially up the mountain is the barrio of Poble Sec, Raval’s next-door neighbour.
-This is a well-connected area thanks to the metro and car-friendly roads, and the area is great for jogging, museum visiting, events and outdoor activities.
+Butting up against Montjuïc and partially up the mountain is the barrio of Poble Sec, Raval’s next-door neighbor.
+This is a well-connected area thanks to the metro and car-friendly roads, and the area is great for jogging, museum visiting, events, and outdoor activities.

 There are now quite a few decent restaurants to be found, particularly the pincho joints in Carrer Blai and in the adjacent hipster area of San Antoni.
-It’s a quieter neighbourhood than most city centre barrios, with lots of green spaces.
+It’s a quieter neighborhood than most city center barrios, with lots of green spaces.